Applicable Versions | NetSim Standard | NetSim Pro |

 #define LTENR_PRB_LOG

-This will provide the LTENR_MAC_PRBLOG.log file in the NetSim IO path.
+This will provide the LTENR_MAC_PRBLOG.log file in the NetSim IO path, which can be opened via the results window.

 Settings configured: